mmontesinosanmartin/LACPD_Article/README.md

-# Online Resource 1: Locally adaptive change-point detection with applications to remote sensing and land use changes
+# Supplementary Material: Locally adaptive change-point detection with applications to remote sensing and land use changes

 This repository provides the corresponding data-sets and R codes of